 But I asked my mother about it, too, because she taught in Greene County for two years when she first came to North Carolina, and I thought maybe she’d heard of it.
 Her school had been in Walstonburg and probably drew students from Speights Bridge, and … “Let me look at my gazetteer.”
 She has the old version from the 1980s, which, of course, I pitched once I bought the shiny new one.
 And I’m regretting that surely, for Artis Town is marked quite clearly on her map, and I could have saved myself some gas and tire rubber had I consulted it.
 (Though I would have missed out on the helpful hospitality of the fine people of Snow Hill.)

 I dug my old laptop out of storage today.
-It took a bit of searching, but finally: photos I took in December 2004 when I was wandering the roads of Greene County with no real purpose other than a penchant for what Least Heat-Moon’s so-called “blue highways.”
+It took a bit of searching, but finally: photos I took in December 2004 when I was wandering the roads of Greene County with no real purpose other than a penchant for what Least Heat-Moon calls “blue highways.”
 Almost ten years would pass before I’d connect Artis Town with my own Artises.
 The ancestors, though, are patient.

 Photographs by Lisa Y. Henderson, 23 December 2004.